elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 ETS lets you create a table containing tuples.
 By default, ETS tables are protected, which means only the owner process may write to the table but any other process can read.
-ETS has some functionality to be used as a simple database, a key-value store or as a cache mechanism.
+ETS has some functionality to allow a table to be used as a simple database, a key-value store or as a cache mechanism.

 The functions in the `ets` module will modify the state of the table as a side-effect.